WCHN/CTseg/README.md

 5. Soft tissue (ST)
 6. Background (BG)

 The implementation is done in MATLAB and depends on the SPM12 package (and its MB toolbox), but can be run without MATLAB using Docker.
+The dependencies are packaged in the latest release.
 If you find the code useful, please consider citing the publications in the *References* section.

 ## Further details